 - Experiment Start Date

 - Give the duplicate variant a name.
-Preferably a descriptive name, that includes the following (you can always rename later):
+Preferably a descriptive name, that follows the same structure:

 - The word: Test or Treatment